Corvusoft/restq/documentation/DESIGN.md

 ##Design Overview

+Unless otherwise specified all primary data-types originate within the Standard Template Library (STL).
+Including but not limited to string, map, list, multimap, set, any, and friends.

+This document does not concern itself with API specifics and primarly focuses on architectrual desicions made during development, see API.md for contract detail.

 ### Byte/Bytes

 Byte represents an unsigned 16 bit data-type, with Bytes providing container functionality with STL std::vector semantics.